State Central Savings Bank (Keokuk, IA)

 Article Text

-FOUR CART LOADS OF SILVER DOLLARS Keokuk, Ia., Nov.
-25.-The run which began yesterday on the State Central Savings bank stopped this morning almost entirely, after the arrival of four wagonloads of silver dollars from Chicago and St. Louis.
+RUN ON BANK STOPPED.
+Keokuk, Ta., Nov.
+25.-The run which began yesterday on the State Central Savings bank stopped this morning almost entirely after the arrival of four wagon loads of silver dollars from Chliago and St. Louis.
 The wagons backed up to the door of the bank.
-A halfmillion dollars was carried into the bank and piled up in sight of the people.
-The run probably was caused by a statement that the president's health was failing.
+A half million dollars was carried into the bank and piled up in sight of the people.

 Article from The Birmingham Age-Herald, November 26, 1905